Safari in Tanzania with Professor of Biology Ken Clifton

 Faculty Leader: Ken Clifton, Professor of Biology

 Dr. Ken Clifton has been teaching biology at Lewis & Clark for more than twenty years.
-He is a seasoned veteran of L&C study abroad programs and has led five semester-long programs to East Africa.
-Ken is an intrepid world traveler who has lived and studied outside the US for extended periods of time in far-flung places like Panama, Australia, Micronesia and East Africa.
+He is a seasoned veteran of L&C study abroad programs and has led six semester-long programs to East Africa.
+Ken is an intrepid world traveler who has lived and studied outside the US for extended periods of time.
 As a post-doctoral researcher, he and his wife, Lisa, maintained a tent camp in Kenya’s Maasai Mara for several years, an experience that forged an enduring love of the landscapes, animals, and people of the region.
-He looks forward to sharing his intimate knowledge of the sites we will visit, both in terms of the animals and plants we will encounter, but also with regard to the lessons that each location offers to visitors.
 Ken’s favorite place to be is outdoors.
 He is an accomplished birder, with nearly 1700 species on his life list, and also enjoys nature photography and fishing.